korchasa/tokenizers-benchmark/README.md

 A script for benchmarking tokenization efficiency of different models.

+## Methodology

+To evaluate tokenization efficiency, the script uses the text of the **Universal Declaration of Human Rights (UDHR)** in various languages.
+This text was chosen as a standard, publicly available corpus translated into many languages.

+The testing process is as follows:

+1.  **Source Data**: Text files containing the declaration are located in the `udhr/` directory.
+Each file corresponds to a specific language (e.g., `braj.txt`, `english.txt`).
+2.  **Token Counting**:
+    *   The script sends the content of each file to the OpenRouter API.
+    *   It uses the `chat/completions` endpoint with `max_tokens: 16` to minimize generation and retrieve usage statistics.
+    *   The `usage.prompt_tokens` value is extracted from the API response, representing how many tokens the model's tokenizer used to encode the text.
+3.  **Metrics**:
+    *   **Token Count**: The primary metric.
+Fewer tokens for the same text indicate a more efficient tokenizer for that language (allowing more context and lower costs).
+    *   **Cost**: Estimated cost based on the API response.
+    *   **Stats**: Character and word counts are also recorded for comparison.

 ## Installation and Setup

 1. Install Deno if not already installed: https://deno.land/